bidisha979/bidisha979/README.md

 - 👋 Hi, I’m Bidisha
 - 👀 I’m interested in web development and programming
 - 🌱 I’m currently pursuing Computer Science and Engineering
-- 💞️ I’m looking to collaborate on teams
+- 💞️ I’m looking to collaborate on teams and companies
 - 📫 bidisha0327@gmail.com
 - 😄 Pronouns: she